cisco/lal-build-manager/README.md

 lal configure <site-config> # use autocomplete to select config
 ```

-Note that you will need to `sudo chown -R "$USER" /usr/local` if you want to use this as the install prefix because automatic upgrades will happen inside that folder.
+Note that **you will need** to `sudo chown -R "$USER" /usr/local` first *if* you want to use this as the install prefix because automatic upgrades will happen inside that folder.
 Alternatively, install to another location and manage `$PATH` yourself.

 There will be a daily upgrade attempt that auto-upgrades your version if a new one was found.